National Broadcasting Television (Greece)

 National Broadcast Television (EIRT) was the Greek state broadcaster founded in 1970 during the junta.
 In 1975, EIRT was replaced by the Hellenic Broadcasting Corporation.

 History

 The EIRT was the fourth state body renovation of Greece and the first state TV operator in Greece.
 The first body renovation of Greece was the DPE (Service Radio Broadcast) with the PLA (Radio Athens) established by the Augustinian Diktaktoria Metaxas, 1938.

 The second operator was AERE (sa Radio Broadcasting) and again the PLA established the Occupation.
-In 1946, they founded founded the National Broadcasting Corporation by virtue of the Constituent Act 54/1945 "establishing the National Radio Foundation" whereby and brought to the ownership of all property of the former A.E.R.E ., which had been created in possession.
+In 1946, they founded the National Broadcasting Corporation by virtue of the Constituent Act 54/1945 "establishing the National Radio Foundation" whereby and brought to the ownership of all property of the former A.E.R.E., which had been created in possession.

 Establishment

 On 21 April 1967 the military junta and assumed command of EIR and YENED (formerly LDC).
 Georgios Papadopoulos wanted to create a second public broadcaster, to strengthen the propaganda of the dictatorship.
 In 1970, the Papadopoulos government Junta establishes the National Radio Television Institute in the most permanent television station of former EIR and radio stations First, Second and Third Programme.